angeldollface/mandy-github-action/README.md

         run: mandy -c .
 ```

 - 5.)
-This will build your Mandy-powered site into `dist`.
+This will build your Mandy-powered site into a directory called `dist`.
 - 6.)
 You can also add a badge to your `README`, just like with other actions.
 - 7.)
 Enjoy! :heart:

 ## STUCK OR CONFUSED? :thinking:

-- You can open an issue in this repository if you're stuck or confused.
+You can open an issue in this repository if you're stuck or confused or check out the [help page](https://angeldollface.art/mandys-house/content/project/).
-- You can join the official Mandy Discord Server [here](https://discord.gg/VR7eZFrf).

 ## NOTE :scroll: